goldstack/goldstack/workspaces/docs/docs/templates/email-send/getting-started.md

 ### Development

-See below how this module can be used by other modules (for instance within an [Express Server](./../modules/lambda-express)).
+See below how this template can be used by other packages (for instance within an [Express Server](./../modules/lambda-express)).

 ```javascript
 import { connect, getFromDomain } from 'my-email-send-module';